 When you’ve tried this dish, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

 - ½ tablespoon avocado oil mayonnaise (can use regular mayonnaise or plain Greek yogurt)

 - ½ tablespoon white wine vinegar

 - 1 scallion (thinly sliced – both white and green parts)

 - ½ pound shrimp (cooked, cut into bite-sized pieces)

 - lime wedges

-- In a medium bowl, combine mayonnaise, vinegar, parsley, ginger, and scallions.
+- In a medium bowl, combine the mayonnaise, white wine vinegar, fresh parsley, grated ginger, and sliced scallions.
 Mix well.

-- Slice avocado in half lengthwise and remove pit, but do not peel.
+- Slice the avocado in half lengthwise and remove the pit, but do not peel.

-- Spoon shrimp salad into avocado halves.
+- Spoon your shrimp salad into the avocado halves.
 Squeeze a wedge of lime over each avocado and serve immediately.
-Eat with a spoon.